 IRT Model Concerns

 On February 14, 2023, FMCSA published a notice seeking public feedback on the proposed CSA/SMS system changes.
-The proposed changes follow the National Academy of Sciences (NAS) recommendations, which suggested adopting the Item Response Theory (IRT) model to prioritize carriers for safety intervention.
+The proposed changes follow the recommendations of the National Academy of Sciences (NAS), which suggested adopting the Item Response Theory (IRT) model to prioritize carriers for safety intervention.

 However, the FMCSA expressed concerns regarding the IRT model, including: